 For logistics, this factor is based on wifi and data connection, time difference compared to America, and the amount of available coworking spaces and work zones per city.

-While you adjust to life abroad, Airalo is a fast and easy way to buy data specific to a country, region, or global.
+While you adjust to life abroad, Airalo is a fast and easy way to buy data specific to a country, region, or globally.
 With a click of a button, you can choose the amount of gigabytes you’d like for any duration of time.
 One gigabyte is typically five euros and last longer than you’d think.
-I have had nothing but successful convenient experiences with Airalo.
+I have had nothing but successful, convenient experiences with Airalo.
 Learn more here.

 It’s also very important to consider travel insurance while you settle into a new country.
 SafetyWing offers travel insurance specific to digital nomads called ‘Nomad Health.’
 With this plan, you can live anywhere and still have great health insurance.
 You can choose any doctor, claims are fast and easy, and there is 24/7 support in all time zones.
 Learn more here.